SergPronin/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures (University Java Projects)

 This repository is a curated collection of Java projects developed by **Sergey Pronin**, a first-year student at Voronezh State University (VSU), Faculty of Computer Science, group 7.1, majoring in Software Engineering.
 These projects, created as part of university coursework, focus on implementing algorithms, data structures, and graphical user interface (GUI) applications using JavaFX.
 The repository showcases practical programming skills, problem-solving abilities, and software design principles.
-Last updated: 10:11 PM +04, May 28, 2025.

 ## Projects
 The repository will progressively include the following projects, each with a graphical user interface: